Zel143/fitness_app/docs/PRESENTATION_GUIDE.md

 - Automated testing framework

 ### Talking Points:
 > "We have an extensive roadmap of future features.
 Next priorities include an exercise library, workout logging, and advanced analytics.
-We're also planning data export/import functionality and theme customization."
+We're also planning data export/import functionality and theme customization.
+On the technical side, we could implement connection pooling and caching for better performance, though the current architecture is sufficient for desktop use."

 ---

-## 14. **Q&A Preparation**
+## 16. **Q&A Preparation**

 ### Common Questions: